nathanielop/splitter/README.md

 ## Arguments
 1. Path to video file source
-2. (Optional, default: current directory) Path to output to
+2. Path to output to

 ## Options